affonseca/CVI/README.md

 # CVI

-Two project for the course of Interactive Visual Comunication
+Two project for the course of Interactive Visual Comunication.

 1st project - Identifies coins in an image and calculates their monetary value based on their properties.